tomhennigan/amsn/amsn-extras/plugins/music/readme.txt

 Hi and welcome in the Music plugin's readme.
 First of all, thank you to use this plugin and I hope it will be useful.
 To work with your prefered player, the plugin require some things to do.
-Currently, the Music plugin supports 4 players : ITunes (Mac), WinAmp (Windows), XMMS and Amarok (Linux).
+Currently, the Music plugin supports 5 players : ITunes (Mac), WinAmp (Windows), XMMS, Amarok and Totem (Linux).

 ITunes :
 - you don't have anything to do it works immediately.
 Just go to the plugin's config to make Music plugin at your taste ;) Don't forget to set a nickname in the plugin config if you don't want to just have the song name as nickname.